SICU2001/TechnicalChallenge/README.md

 For this challenge I will use the programming language C++.
 The implementation is included in the *KalypsoChallenge.cpp* file in this repository.

 ### Data base
 I will use a list of strings, since there are no employee names, it is only necessary to assign to an employee number (index in the list), a gift.
 In this case the gift will be represented by a string: "Backpack", "T-shirt" or "Hoodie".
 Other data we will collect in variables will be the number of employees *N* and the number or hoodies we have assigned at the moment, starting by 0.
-So we ask for this data and then create the list for the data base.
+So we ask for this data and then create the list of strings for the data base.

 ```
 int N, hoodies = 0;